The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 Across the Atlantic, the 2024 U.S. election showed what happens when democracy is treated as spectacle instead of structure.
 Legal systems bent, norms disappeared, fiction and fantasy replaced facts, and institutions once thought stable became stage sets for power.

 Since Trump’s Executive Orders, multiple American museums were attacked — not with fire, but with funding withdrawals, board interventions, legislative threats, and demands for “neutrality” that were anything but neutral.
-The cancellation of several Smithsonian exhibitions and the performance by ISP are only a few examples.
+The cancellation of several Smithsonian exhibitions, would be based on my understanding of constitutional law for ten years in a law school, unconstitutional.
+The suspension of the ISP are unconstitutional but the current Court arguably has a different redacted copy of the Constitution and case reporters.
+As in the 1990’s a chilling effect has spread to cultural institutions: the ISP program has been cancelled for next year and a performance based on Palestine, cancelled in May.

 Paris is not the escape from this condition.
 It is its reflection.